Trenbolone: Pharmacodynamics

 Trenbolone has both anabolic and androgenic effects.
 Once metabolized, trenbolone esters have the effect of increasing ammonium ion uptake by muscles, leading to an increase in the rate of protein synthesis.
 It may also have the secondary effects of stimulating appetite and decreasing the rate of catabolism, as all anabolic steroids are believed to; however, catabolism likely increases significantly once the steroid is no longer taken.
 At least one study in rats has shown trenbolone to cause gene expression of the androgen receptor (AR) at least as potent as dihydrotestosterone (DHT).
 This evidence tends to indicate trenbolone can cause an increase in male secondary sex characteristics without the need to convert to a more potent androgen in the body.

-Studies on metabolism are mixed, with some studies showing that it is metabolized by aromatase or 5α-reductase into estrogenic compounds, or into 5α-reduced androgenic compounds, respectively.
+Studies on metabolism are mixed, with some studies showing that it is metabolized by aromatase into estrogenic compounds, or by 5α-reductase into 5α-reduced androgenic compounds.

-Trenbolone has potency five times as high as that of testosterone.
-Trenbolone also binds with high affinity to the progesterone receptor, Trenbolone binds to the glucocorticoid receptor, as well.
+The potency of trenbolone is not known, although it's often falsely believed to be five times higher than testosterone.
+This is based on a book by William Llewellyn but has not been definitively proven.
+Trenbolone was never approved for human use, and therefore limited data on the subject exists.
+The relevant studies are usually done in rats, which makes the 500/100 potency number inaccurate.
+Rats respond differently and are less sensitive to androgens.
+While some literature report a 5 fold higher potency, two other scientific reviews report a 3 fold higher potency.
+Trenbolone also binds with high affinity to the progesterone receptor, and binds to the glucocorticoid receptor as well.